 Cycling in Jacksonville

 In recent years, cycling has become a popular pastime in Jacksonville.
-Cycling isn't really the most efficient way of commuting in a city as large as Jacksonville, but having a bike is useful when it comes to getting around central neighbourhoods such as Riverside, Avondale and Murray Hill.
+Cycling isn't really the most efficient way of commuting in a city as large as Jacksonville, but having a bike is useful when it comes to getting around the downtown area.

 Cycling is not just a great way to stay active, but it provides an excellent opportunity to explore parts of Jacksonville that aren’t always accessible by car.